This post contains my solutions to 3 crypto challs:

 operation

-The chall description says that the files flag1.txt.enc
+The chall says that flag1.txt.enc

 , flag2.txt.enc